frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 In get-togethers and conversations with other people, we can always be on the lookout for attractive words and phrases that can be useful.

-"To explain mankind\'s most elevated thoughts," somebody said once, "was the great gift of Western philosophy\'s founding fathers, Socrates and Plato."
-We\'re involved in explaining mankind\'s most elevated thoughts.
+"To explain mankind's most elevated thoughts," somebody said once, "was the great gift of Western philosophy's founding fathers, Socrates and Plato."
+We're involved in explaining mankind's most elevated thoughts.

 Hence, the importance of words and phrases, building up our vocabulary to bring that light of truth to many people.

-It\'s interesting if we know certain buzzwords in tune with modern society to get our message across attractively, so that beauty is truly beautiful.
+It's interesting if we know certain buzzwords in tune with modern society to get our message across attractively, so that beauty is truly beautiful.

 People find the right words and phrases to say things.
 The truth is often in exposing wrong ideas or wrong phrases.

 That work of formation is a work of love.
 We do very little for the Church for not working at that formation, appreciating it, transmitting it.

 We get a serious formation in Opus Dei to make a serious contribution to the world and society.
-We\'re not fly-by-nights.
+We're not fly-by-nights.

-It\'s a great gift.
-We\'re involved in the apostolate of light.
+It's a great gift.
+We're involved in the apostolate of light.
 We have this constant doctrinal formation.

 "The truth is not afraid of questions," somebody said once.
 "The question is, 'Are you afraid of the truth?'"

 It seems a pity when children are afraid of the dark.
 "The great tragedy," said Plato, "is when men are afraid of the light."
 We come to share a great light, a light that lights up the world in all sorts of ways.

-There\'s a danger of weeds, of wrong ideas.
-G.K.
-Chesterton says, "Fallacies do not cease to be fallacies just because they become fashionable."
+There's a danger of weeds, of wrong ideas.
+G. K. Chesterton says, "Fallacies do not cease to be fallacies just because they become fashionable" (G. K. Chesterton, *Illustrated London News*, April 19, 1930).
 Any wrong ideas or wrong things can easily become fashionable.

-We\'re involved also in the apostolate of fashion; also in ideas, ways that people express things that can look very cool or very trendy but may hide wrong ideas.
+We're involved also in the apostolate of fashion; also in ideas, ways that people express things that can look very cool or very trendy but may hide wrong ideas.

 Cardinal Newman liked to say that bad practice is based on confused and false principles.
-It\'s often by bitter experience that we finally see the truth.
+It's often by bitter experience that we finally see the truth.

 Some people have to go through very rough periods in their lives before they see the truth, before they come to the light.
 It can be a pretty rough road.

 God has given us the grace to know a lot about these truths and these lights at an early stage.

-The *Catechism of the Catholic Church* says, "Strengthened by this mission, the apostles 'went forth and preached everywhere, while the Lord worked with them and confirmed the message by the signs that attended it' (Mark 16:20)" (*Catechism*, Point 2).
+The *Catechism of the Catholic Church* says, "Strengthened by this mission, the apostles 'went forth and preached everywhere, while the Lord worked with them and confirmed the message by the signs that attended it (Mark 16:20)'" (*Catechism*, Point 2).

 The Lord has said some very dynamic words to us to spread the light:

 "Put it on the lampstands.
 Have your lamp burning brightly" (Luke 12:35).

-\"Take oil in your lamps" (Matt.
+"Take oil in your lamps" (Matt.
 25:4).

 Use the opportunity.
-Every retreat, every annual course, every talk we attend---there\'s always something to learn.
+Every retreat, every annual course, every talk we attend---there's always something to learn.

-In the *Furrow*, we\'re told that wise people realize there\'s always something to learn.
-If they didn\'t, they would "cease to be wise" (Josemaría Escrivá, *Furrow*, Point 272).
+In the *Furrow*, we're told that wise people realize there's always something to learn.
+If they didn't, they would "cease to be wise" (Josemaría Escrivá, *Furrow*, Point 272).

-Every person, every child, everything we read, every encounter---we\'re always learning, because we know the Holy Spirit is always active.
+Every person, every child, everything we read, every encounter---we're always learning, because we know the Holy Spirit is always active.

 "Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 Know I am with you always, to the close of the age" (Matt.
 28:19-20).

 This apostolate of spreading the light is a continuous apostolate.
-It doesn\'t cease at any moment, at any time of our life, until our dying day.
+It doesn't cease at any moment, at any time of our life, until our dying day.

 We can always be spreading that light with our words, with our truth, with our example.
 In that way, we become credible witnesses of His presence in the world.
 We give off light in the darkness that may surround us.

 Our cultural formation is also very much involved in this.
-Things we read in our spare time---we\'re encouraged to read good things.
+Things we read in our spare time---we're encouraged to read good things.
 We may have very little time to read, but then it's all the more important that we read good things; expose ourselves to good things, good ideas.

-When St. Paul went to Athens, he went to the Areopagus, sort of the crossroads of society, where people were saying all sorts of things, because that\'s where he wanted to influence (Acts 17:16-34).
+When St. Paul went to Athens, he went to the Areopagus, sort of the crossroads of society, where people were saying all sorts of things, because that's where he wanted to influence (Acts 17:16-34).

-As laypeople in the middle of the world, we\'re also meant to be at the crossroads of society.
+As laypeople in the middle of the world, we're also meant to be at the crossroads of society.

 Pope John Paul II has liked to say the world of communications is the crossroads of modern society (John Paul II, Apostolic Letter, *Il rapido sviluppo (The Rapid Development),* Jan.
 24, 2005).

 We could ask Our Lady that we might give great importance to this word "light" that we see frequently coming up in the Gospel.

-"No one who has lighted a lamp covers it with a vessel, or puts it under a couch, but he puts it on the lampstand, that they who enter may see the light" (Luke 8:16).
+"No one who has lighted a lamp covers it with a vessel and puts it under a couch, but he puts it on the lampstand, that they who enter may see the light" (Luke 8:16).

 There you may be very much involved in this whole apostolate of giving off light.
 Help us to grow in the light.